-The results of the optimization pictured in Figure 2, show reasonable estimates of V_0 , ε and δ .
-As can be seen from Figures 2B, 2C and 2D, the resolved parameters are strongly smoothed.
+V_0 , ε and δ , when compared to their true values.
+However, as can be seen from Figures 2B, 2C and 2D, the resolved parameters are strongly smoothed.
 This was a necessary constrain that helped reduce the null space and stabilize the optimization.
-At the same time, anisotropic parameters were constrained to have positive values only.
-The Common Image Point Gathers at x = 2 km, for the ERTM images constructed with the initial isotropic model, the optimized anisotropic model and the true set of parameters were ploted in Figure 3A.
+Additionally, a bound contrained optimization was used so that the values of the anisotropy parameters could be constrained to have positive values.
+Figure 3A shows common image point gathers taken from position (x = 2 km) of the ERTM images constructed with the initial isotropic model (left), the optimized anisotropic model (centre) and the true set of parameters (right).
 These angle gathers, show that the updated model succeeds in improving the kinematics of the migrated image, in particular for the deeper events.
 For completeness, Figure 3B shows a comparison of logs of the different parameters for the same position (x = 2 km).